wp-plugins/the-welcomizer/readme.txt

 -> [Take a look at my homepage.](http://www.sebastien-laframboise.com/) Any questions?
 [Write a new topic](http://wordpress.org/tags/the-welcomizer?forum_id=10#postform).

-Thanks for your feedback and your support!
+Thanks for your feedback and support!

 Stay tuned, and do your updates...